Get in touch

 According to a Salesforce report, 52% of B2C customers switch brands when they don’t get a personalised experience.

-Adding a personal touch to your website can go a long way towards building a strong bond with your customers and a loyal community around your brand.
+Using customer data to add a personal touch to your website can go a long way towards building a strong bond with your customers and a loyal community around your brand.
 When you directly address your customers’ needs, they feel valued and understood.
+Personalized experiences can enhance customer loyalty by making customers feel special and catered to.
 This creates a sense of loyalty, encouraging repeat visits and positive word-of-mouth referrals.

 Let’s take the example of an online bookstore.
 You can recommend books based on customers’ past purchases or browsing history using customer data.